MultiMachineBuilder/MultiMachineBuilder/CONTRIBUTING.md

 * Must be located in a 'Future plans' project.

 ## Bug reports
-* Bugs must be reporteds using an issue tempolate
+* Bugs must be reporteds using an issue template
 * All fields must be filled out properly

 ## Bug fixes